 Through a mixture of theory and practical course work, learn to:

-Intensive and extensive cropping
+Undergo intensive and extensive cropping

 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-Understanding of crop and pasture management
+Experience in livestock management, crop and pasture management

 Strategies for managing climate risk